prebid/prebid.github.io/prebid-mobile/pbm-api/ios/code-integration-ios.md

 ### XCFramework

 1. Clone the project and run script `scripts/buildPrebidMobile.sh`
 2. Drag `PrebidMobile.xcframework` from `generated/output` directory into your project.
-Make sure Copy items if needed is selected.
+Make sure "Copy items if needed" is selected.
 3. Go to your Xcode project’s `General -> Frameworks, Libraries, and Embedded Content` settings.
 Use `Embed & Sign` for dynamic and `Do Not Embed` for static linking

 ### Swift PM

 SPM isn't supported for Prebid SDK `2.0.0` and higher ([details](https://github.com/prebid/prebid-mobile-ios/issues/640)).

-The next guide is applicable for `1.x` versions of the SDK.
+The next guide is applicable to `1.x` versions of the SDK.

-If you are not familiar with the Swift Package Manager, please refere to the project [github page](https://github.com/apple/swift-package-manager) for more details.
+If you are not familiar with the Swift Package Manager, please refer to the project [github page](https://github.com/apple/swift-package-manager) for more details.

 1. Add Prebid dependency `File -> Swift Packages -> Add Package Dependency...`
 2. Select desired version, branch or commit